All Episodes

 Do you know that question?

-Leno, in that question encapsulates the low information voter and the way they think.
+Leno in that question encapsulates the low-information voter and the way they think.

 They cannot possibly see the partisanship in infrastructure.

-They don't, they haven't the slightest clue.
+They haven't the slightest clue.

 It doesn't make sense to them when you explain it.